iKWETA Safari Camp is about affordable Safari luxury in the Mt. Kenya Region. iKWETA is also about offering personalized service and value for money.

 What we do with the information we gather

-We require this information to be able to follow up on your reservation and to provide you with a better service, and in particular for internal record keeping.
-We may use this information to contact you in the future to inform you of our Special Offers.
+We require such information so as to abide by lawful requirements and to be able to follow up on our guests’ reservations and to provide them with a better service.
+Such information is also useful for internal record keeping.
+We may use this information to contact guests in the future to inform them of our Special Offers.

 Reservation, Confirmation and Cancellation policies